GerritCodeReview/summit_2021/sessions/overview-of-gerrit-in-aws.md

-# XRAY for Gerrit in AWS
+# Overview of Gerrit in AWS

 Here at GerritForge we are doubling down the [efforts to bring Gerrit to the cloud]( https://gitenterprise.me/2021/01/04/2021-whats-cooking-in-gerritforge/)